pshen/stap_examples/README.md

-In this repo, there are all the stap examples I collected while reading [SystemTap Beginners Guide](https://sourceware.org/systemtap/SystemTap_Beginners_Guide/index.html).
+In this repo, here are all the stap examples I collected while reading [SystemTap Beginners Guide](https://sourceware.org/systemtap/SystemTap_Beginners_Guide/index.html).